 Uploading game compilations, portions of streams, or new content to a classic YouTube channel will give you another way you can monetize your work.
 Videos on YouTube are easy to search for and have the chance to go viral.
 If it does, you will get a decent amount of views (from which you can collect ad revenue).
 Viral videos can also funnel people into your stream channel to watch your future content.

 While you may be able to stream for hours, it is best to upload shorter YouTube videos that are between 5-15 minutes long.
-Try to upload at least one per week.
+Try to upload at least once per week.
 If you post less frequently, YouTube won’t recommend your videos.
-Make them unique, entertaining, and educational for the best chance that potential followers view them.
+Make them unique, entertaining, and educational for the best chance for potential followers to view them.

 Research Good Video Topics for Best Results